Martyn Wyndham-Read: Biography

 In August 1964, Wyndham-Read recorded material for a various artists' album, Australian Folk Festival, which appeared on the Score label, owned by Peter Mann.
 McGregor observed, "it is one of the best records of Australian folk music available, and it has a stirring, swelling rendition of 'Ben Hall' by Martyn which alone would justify buying the record.
 Martyn also sings with Brian Mooney on 'Roddy McCorley', a song from the 1798 Irish rebellion, and 'Get Me Down My Filling Knife', a reworking by Brendan and Dominic Behan of the old Dublin street ballad, 'Get Me Down My Pettycoat'."
 Other contributions on the album are from: Tina Lawton, Trevor Lucas, Paul Marks and Lenore Somerset.

-Wyndham-Read returned England in 1967 and met up with singer and song collector, Bert Lloyd, who had also spent time in Australia.
+Wyndham-Read returned to England in 1967 and met up with singer and song collector, Bert Lloyd, who had also spent time in Australia.
 He was asked by Lloyd to contribute to an album, Leviathan, on the Topic label.
 Soon after Wyndham-Read started recording for Bill Leader.

 In the early 1970s he started a series of Maypoles to Mistletoe concerts which portray the seasons of the year through song, music, dance and verse.
 This show has been performed for the last 40 years and has in itself become a tradition at Christmas time in and around the Sussex area; an album of the same name also featuring fellow performers Geoff & Pennie Harris and Arky's Toast was released on Trailer Records in 1975.
 In 2003, he performed with his granddaughter, Hatti, at such a concert.
 He was still performing there in 2013.